luckboy/toyroot/README.md

 # Toyroot

 This build system is build system to build small linux distribution.
-This distribution is based  musl and toybox.
-This distribution was compiled on ARM and x86_64 and tested on qemu emulator.
+This distribution is based musl C library and toybox.
+This distribution can be compiled on ARM and x86_64 and tested on qemu emulator.
 You can build and run your small linux distribution by invoke commands:

         ./kernel.sh # compile kernel
         ./toys.sh # compile programs (toys)